Images (film): Filming

 Images was shot at Ardmore Studios and at a country home in County Wicklow, Ireland, between October and December 1971.
 According to a piece published by Variety in December 1969 while the film was in pre-production, Altman had intended to shoot the film in North America, specifically in Vancouver, British Columbia, Canada.

 Release

-Images premiered at the Cannes Film Festival in May 1972, and was released theatrically in November in the United Kingdom by Hemdale.
+Images premiered at the Cannes Film Festival on May 9, 1972.
+It was released theatrically in the United Kingdom by Hemdale, opening in London on October 19, 1972.
 The film was distributed by Columbia Pictures in the United States, premiering in New York City on December 18, 1972.
 The film's theatrical runs in both countries were short-lived; Hemdale reportedly pulled its advertising campaign from circulation in the United Kingdom, and its distribution in the United States was minimal.
 In an interview with Variety, Altman lambasted Hemdale for what he saw as their failure to properly promote the film, and criticized the company's head, John Daley.